cloudflare-apps/create-cloudflare-app/README.md

 Fork and clone the repo or download the [latest release](https://github.com/CloudflareApps/CreateCloudflareApp/releases/latest).

-Install the dependencies with `npm install` then build the project with `npm run build`.
+Install the dependencies with `yarn install` then build the project with `yarn build` (or `npm run build`).

 ## Usage

-- `npm start` Sets up your dev environment and runs Webpack in watch mode.
+- `yarn start` (or `npm start`) Sets up your dev environment and runs Webpack in watch mode.
-- `npm run build` Lints your project and compiles your JavaScript and CSS once for release.
+- `yarn build` (or `npm run build`) Lints your project and compiles your JavaScript and CSS once for release.

 ### Other Interesting Scripts

-- `npm run dev:setup` Add other initialization scripts to your development pipeline here.
+- `dev:setup` Add other initialization scripts to your development pipeline here.

 The project uses [yarn-run-all](https://www.npmjs.com/package/yarn-run-all) which makes it easy to run tasks in series or parallel using `yarn` or `npm`.